-Of course while skiing or snowboarding you will choose your own amount of time that you are able to spend on slopes.
-But it’s always nice to prove yourself that you can do more that expected.
+Of course, while skiing or snowboarding you will choose your own amount of time that you are able to spend on slopes.
+But it’s always nice to prove to yourself that you can do more than expected.

 If you are bringing your own skis or board to the trip, make sure to have it tuned up.
-It’s important to do so to be safe on the mountains.
+It’s important to do so to be safe in the mountains.

-I suggest to have your gear tuned up before you arrive at your skin trip destination as prices there tends to be higher compare to service shops away from skiing destinations.
-However if you don’t have such option around you, don’t worry as your destination will definitely have such service provided.
+I suggest having your gear tuned up before you arrive at your ski trip destination as prices there tend to be higher compare to service shops away from skiing destinations.
+However, if you don’t have such an option around you, don’t worry as your destination will definitely have such a service provided.

 Plan what to wear

-You will feel much more better after a day in mountains in comfy jeans and shirt, fluffy sweater or sweats.
-Keep in mind that temperatures do change a lot during a day and night in mountain resorts, so make sure to have more layers of clothing available.
+You will feel much better after a day in the mountains in comfy jeans and a shirt, fluffy sweater, or sweats.
+Keep in mind that temperatures do change a lot during the day and night in mountain resorts, so make sure to have more layers of clothing available.
 That’s valid while being on the mountain and also off.

 Remember to bring also comfortable boots that you can use for walking in the snow.
-Sure you’ll have you ski or snowboard boots on for most of the time, but once your’re off the mountain, have some comfortable and warm footwear for a free time.
+Sure you’ll have your ski or snowboard boots on for most of the time, but once you’re off the mountain, have some comfortable and warm footwear for free time.